-Opioid overdoses, including those attributed to Demerol, follow a similar pattern.
-This is because each of these drugs acts upon the same parts of the central nervous system.
-Three overarching symptoms observed in most Demerol overdose victims include:
+Opioid overdoses follow a similar pattern because opioid drugs act on the same parts of the central nervous system.
+Three overarching symptoms observed in most meperidine overdose victims include:

 - Slowed breathing: This symptom is referred to as hypoventilation.
-Respiration will be reduced or nonexistent, which may require immediate resuscitation before first responders arrive.
+Respiration will be reduced or nonexistent, and the victim may require immediate resuscitation before first responders arrive.
 Most fatal opioid overdoses are because of respiratory depression.

-Other signs and symptoms of a Demerol overdose may include:
+Other signs and symptoms of a meperidine overdose may include:

 - Gurgling noises and inability to hold basic conversation